RenierChaves/Tars/TUTORIAL.md

 The `auto` keyword tells the compiler to define by itself the variable type when its created.

 ### `const`
-variables declared with `const` added become constants and cannot be altered by the program.
+Variables declared with `const` added become constants and cannot be altered by the program.

 ## Preprocessor derictives